 The in-service teachers (n = 24 women, n = 16 men) had a mean age of 39.10 years (SD = 10.60; range: 26–60) and an average of 11.60 years (SD = 11.30; range: 1–38) of teaching experience.

-The study adhered to ethical guidelines and received approval from the University’s Institutional Review Board.
+The study adhered to the ethical guidelines put forth by the University of Leipzig and received approval from the University’s Institutional Review Board.
 Participants were fully informed about the study’s objectives before testing.
-Their participation was voluntary, without incentives, and commenced only after written consent.
+Their participation was voluntary, not incentivized, and commenced only after written consent.

 Setting and Procedure